wp-plugins/threewp-broadcast/README.md

 ThreeWP Broadcast plugin for Wordpress.

-Use `composer update` to fetch the Plainview SDK dependancy.
+Use `composer dump` to create the autoloader.